 I’ve recently realized that that isn’t what I actually want to do so I’ve changed things up.
 I now offer website design/development services as well as branding and SEO strategy.

 Feel free to check out my site for an idea of what that looks like. www.malloryherrera.com

 Can a mom with no experience or college degree start a freelancing business and make money from home?

 Absolutely!
 You likely have more skills than you’re aware of already.
-Micala’s FREE workshop helps you brainstorm how the skills you already have can translate into services to offer and get paid for.
+Some of the skills you already have can translate into services you can offer and get paid for.

 There is always time down the road for you to invest in yourself and learn more specialized skills.